intentor/adic/README.md

 instances = container.ResolveAll(typeInstance);
 ```

-**Note**: currently manual resolution of bindings that has conditions is not supported.
+**Note:** currently manual resolution of bindings that has conditions is not supported.

 ### <a id="factories"></a>Factories